 For GLT, we combine three fundamental life domains - how much money people have, how healthy they are, and how much discretionary or leisure time they have.
-Until now, in virtually all national statistical systems, statistics and indicators for these life domains are disjoint.
-We show how these life domains can be combined within a single coherent and principled statistical framework - at the same time avoiding the arbitrary weighting typically used to construct other composite indices.
+Until now, in virtually all national statistical systems, statistics and indicators for these life domains are disjoint, the products of siloed statistical programs.
+We show how these life domains can be combined within a single coherent and principled statistical framework, using methods covering a range of technical complexity, and at the same time avoiding the arbitrary weighting typically used to construct other composite indices.